jangho721/NovoRank/README.md

-# NovoRank: Refinement for De Novo Peptide Sequencing Based on Spectral Clustering and Deep Learning
+# NovoRank: Machine Learning-Based Post-Processing Tool for De Novo Peptide Sequencing

 NovoRank is a post-processing tool designed to improve the accuracy of de novo peptide sequencing in proteomics.
 Unlike database-dependent methods, de novo sequencing derives peptide sequences directly from tandem mass spectrometry (MS/MS) data, enabling the discovery of novel peptides.
 However, reliance on incomplete scoring functions often leads to incorrect identifications.
 NovoRank addresses this by re-ranking candidate peptides to recover correct identifications, enhancing both precision and recall.
 By reassigning the optimal peptide from diverse de novo sequencing results, NovoRank offers a robust solution for overcoming the noise and ambiguities inherent in MS/MS data.